 A survey of important theories, issues, and empirical techniques in the interdisciplinary field of animal behavior, emphasizing both proximate and ultimate explanations for behavior.
-Prerequisite: permission of the instructor.
 Crosslisted as ANBE 266 and BIOL 266.

 PSYC 270.
 South Africa: Social Entrepreneurship.
 1 Credit.

 Lecture hours:15